Why build Virtual Reality when living

 William’s smile grew bigger.

 Discussions covered dreams being a type of reality, more so if you’ve ever had a lucid dream.
 Everyone except David had one.
-Descriptions of drug trips emerged followed by clinical sounding analysis of intoxication, and I remained silent on that matter.
+Descriptions of drug trips emerged followed by clinical sounding analysis of intoxication, and I remained silent on the matter.

 Quickly the direction settled onto a few basic definitions with ground rules for going forward.
 The concept of an entity was the foundation.
 Some entities were spaces.
 Spaces were that which contained other entities, including nested spaces.